PaulNegoescu/workstation-setup/VSCode/AutoPluginsInstall.md

 # Automatic VSCode Plugin Installation

-Copy Past this to a terminal window (make sure you have the `code` command enabled):
+Copy and paste this to a terminal window (make sure you have the `code` command enabled):

 ```sh
 code --install-extension bierner.markdown-mermaid